Asbestos/Mesothelioma Lawyer In West Virginia

 Choose The Masters Law Firm

 Understanding your rights and options if you have been diagnosed with mesothelioma or if you have recently lost a loved one to this terrible cancer type can be confusing, and may feel overwhelming and hopeless.
-At The Masters Law Firm, our experienced attorneys are here to advocate for you.
+At The Masters Law Firm, L.C., our experienced attorneys are here to advocate for you.

 We have over three decades of experience working on personal injury and workplace exposure cases, including claims involving asbestos exposure and mesothelioma.
 Additionally, we have received numerous recognitions for our excellent legal work, including recognition from Super Lawyers 2018, U.S. News – Best Law Firms 2018, and the Million and Multi-Million Dollar Advocates Forum.
 Our lawyers understand what you’re going through, empathize with you, and will treat you with the respect, sensitivity, and treat your claim with the seriousness that you deserve.

 Being diagnosed with a serious condition like mesothelioma is devastating news, especially when you learn that the disease could have been prevented but for asbestos exposure.
 If you have been diagnosed and have questions about your rights, or if you are someone who has recently lost a loved one to mesothelioma, our lawyers can start working on your case today.
-Please reach out to our law firm directly by visiting our Charleston office in person, sending us a message, or calling 304-342-3106 or toll free 1-800-342-3106 today.
+Please reach out to our law firm directly by visiting our Charleston office in person, sending us a message, or calling 304-371-7894 or toll-free 1-800-342-3106 today.
 We offer free consultations, and we structure our fees on a contingency basis, so you only pay if we win your case.